Subscribe to Candid Magazine

 Climax: An Interview with director Gaspar Noe

 October 7, 2018

 Climax is horror, shock, sex and freak show, amalgamated into an continual pulsating sequence, exploring the dark depths of the human psyche under the influence of hallucinogenic drugs.
 A spiked punch unleashes sodom and gomarrah on an unassuming dance troupe at a post rehearsal drinks get-together in a gymnasium, one snowy suburban Parisian night in the mid nineties.
 As the drugs kick in, barriers come down and mayhem, debauchery and panic ensues.
-Based on a small scale factual news story, director Gaspar Noe amplifies events by adding fictional narrative strands to add to the disturbing, eerie but overall increasingly absorbing sensation.
+Based on a smaller scale factual news story, director Gaspar Noe amplifies events by adding eerie and disturbing fictional strands.

 Hey just wanted to let you know, there are three questions that I get asked all the time.